Research Note Preparation Guidelines

 Length & Content

 Submissions to RNAAS should be brief communications — 1,500 words or fewer, with no more than a single figure or table (but not both) — and should be written in a style similar to that of a traditional journal article, including references, where appropriate.
-Note that as of May 1st, 2020, a short abstract is required.
+Please note that RNAAS style for single author papers is first person singular – ‘I’ not ‘we’.

-The 1,500 word count limit includes title, headers, captions, and references with 150 words reserved for the abstract.
+The 1,500 word count limit includes title, headers, captions, and references with 150 words reserved for the required abstract.
 Easy though not entirely foolproof ways to count the number of words in a Research Note are to use the texcount utility installed with most LaTeX installations, or by copying the words into MS/Word and using ”Word Count” under the Tool tab.
-The call texcount -v3 -merge -incbib -dir -sub=none -utf8 -sum rnaas.tex includes the option to pick up references and provides a nice color-coded visual summary of which words are included.
-Please note that the original version of these instructions failed to add the -sum option for texcount, leading to inaccurate estimates of the total words in a TeX file.
-Also note that this texcount call includes authors and affiliations and often poorly parses equations and macros.
-An alternative word counting tool is our “Quanta Calculator“, which is designed for the main journals; it will provide a lower limit to the count becuase it does not include references.
-While the Overleaf word count tool produces a result consistent with our recommended texcount (it is the same basic command), Overleaf does not count references, leading to an undercount (See their FAQ to configure that).
+The command-line call texcount -v3 -merge -incbib -dir -sub=none -utf8 -sum rnaas.tex includes the option to pick up references and provides a nice, color-coded visual summary of which words are included in the count.
+Also note that this texcount command will be inconsistent with the final word cound because it includes authors and affiliations while it often poorly parses equations and macros.
+Additional, alternative word counting tools include our “Quanta Calculator“, which is designed for the main journals; it will provide a lower limit to the count becuase it does not include references.
+While the builtin Overleaf word count tool produces a result consistent with our recommended texcount (it is the same basic command), Overleaf does not count references, leading to an undercount (See their FAQ to configure the word count to include references).
 As a result of these differing approximations to the word count, the AAS Editorial office’s word count is the final arbiter of the limit.

 Authors are expected to follow the Professional and Ethical Standards for the AAS Journals (Kennicutt et al. 2006), including guidance on plagiarism (Vishniac 2012).